 On The New Edge Network and The Future of Local Commerce

 In networking there’s a saying called the last mile problem.
 It goes as follows: the last mile—or ‘edge’—of the network is the hardest to reach.
 In mobile, distributing intelligence to the edge has posed an even greater challenge.
 Why?
 Because mobile users are always roaming, their location constantly changing in relation to the network.
-The mobile network supplies plenty of bandwidth, but the network has little idea where you actually are.1.
+The mobile network supplies plenty of bandwidth, but the network has little idea where you actually are. ((Sure GPS and Wi-Fi give context, but really only at the city block level, not indoors.
+Innovative companies like Moves have been employing proprietary data science and sensor fusion to solve these problems, but it’s imperfect, proprietary, and not extensible between apps at a platform level)).

 This fundamental lack of context about mobile users has almost completely blocked intelligence required to attribute online actions with offline behavior.
 It has basically been impossible to close the data attribution loop.
 But an elegant technology called iBeacon is about to change this, and it has massive implications for the future of online to offline commerce.
 Here’s why: